Prag8855/aab/content/guides/pension-payments-refund.md

 You can't get a refund while you live in Japan.[^6]

-You can get a pension refund if:
+You can't get a pension refund if:

 - you live in Japan
 - **and** your last pension payment was more than 24 months ago